ntlinh16/cloudal/examples/experiment/antidotedb/README.md

 The `setup_env` function  (1) makes a resevation for the infrastructure; (2) deploys a Kubernetes cluster to managed all required services of this experiment which will be deployed by using containers; (3) creates a list of combinations from the given parameters.

-The `run_workflow` function to perform the experiment is described detail in the following Figure.
+The `run_workflow` function to perform the experiment is described detail in the following figure.

 <p align="center">
     <br>